 from Hounds of Love, 1985

 “I still dream of Orgonon” is the evocative opening line of the second single taken from Hounds of Love.
 ‘Cloudbusting’ is inspired by ‘A Book of Dreams’, Peter Reich’s memoir.
 Reich describes helping with his father’s experiments with a rainmaking machine, a cloudbuster, and his father’s subsequent arrest and imprisonment.
-Bush is backed by strings from The Medici Sextet, whose strings provide the propulsion for this gorgeous track.
+Bush is backed by The Medici Sextet, whose strings provide the propulsion for this gorgeous track.

 Kate Bush has a stellar catalogue, and a lot of great songs missed the cut.
 Omissions of note include the beautiful piano ballads ‘This Woman’s Work’, ‘Under The Ivy’, and ‘The Man With A Child In His Eyes’, the magnificent song cycle on the second side of Hounds of Love, and standout tracks like ‘Get Out Of My House’ and ‘Pull Out The Pin’ from 1982’s The Dreaming.